0xjimm/explore_weather_trends/README.md

 In this project, I analyzed local and global temperature data and compared the temperature trends from my hometown of Houston to overall global temperature trends.

-Out of curiosity, I also cross referenced the available city data with the cities I've visited for work or vacation.

 ## Extract the data

-From the Udacity PostgreSQL workspace, I wrote the following query to extract global temperature data from all the cities I have visited.
+From the Udacity PostgreSQL workspace, I wrote the following query to extract global temperature data from my hometown of Houston.

 ```
 SELECT